pamanes/DevToolingInstallScripts/README.md

 	**Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**

-- Right-click on each .ps1 file and click Properties, if they show as blocked make sure to Unblock them before executing them, this depends on your group policy for downloading files from the internet.
+- Right-click on each .ps1 file and click Properties, if they show as blocked make sure to Unblock them before executing them with **Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File**, this depends on your group policy for downloading files from the internet.

 - Only the scripts prefixed with "run" can be executed for installing programs, right-click the script and choose "Run with PowerShell"